rust-lang/rust/src/doc/trpl/getting-started.md

 rebuilds your project if they’ve changed since the last time you built it.

 With simple projects, Cargo doesn't bring a whole lot over just using `rustc`, but it will become useful in future.
-When your projects get more complex, you'll need to do more things to get all of the parts to properly compile.
+With complex projects composed of multiple crates, it’s much easier to let Cargo coordinate the build.
 With Cargo, you can just run `cargo build`, and it should work the right way.

 ## Building for Release